Collectible card game: Magic: The Gathering and CCG craze (1990–1995)

 In early 1995, the GAMA Trade Show previewed upcoming games for the year.
 One out of every three games announced at the show was a CCG.
 Publishers other than game makers were now entering the CCG market such as Donruss, Upper Deck, Fleer, Topps, Comic Images, and others.
 The CCG bubble appeared to be on everyone's mind.
 Too many CCGs were being released and not enough players existed to meet the demand.
 In 1995 alone, 38 CCGs entered the market, the most notable among them being Doomtrooper, Middle-earth, OverPower, Rage, Shadowfist, Legend of the Five Rings, and SimCity.
 Jyhad saw a makeover and was renamed as Vampire: The Eternal Struggle to distance itself from the Islamic term jihad as well as to get closer to the source material.
 The Star Trek CCG from Decipher was almost terminated after disputes with Paramount announced that the series would end in 1997.
 But by the end of the year, the situation was resolved and Decipher regained the license to the Star Trek franchise along with Deep Space Nine, Voyager and the movie First Contact.

 The enthusiasm from manufacturers was very high, but by the summer of 1995 at Gen Con, retailers had noticed CCG sales were lagging.
 The Magic expansion Chronicles was released in November and was essentially a compilation of older sets.
 It was maligned by collectors and they claimed it devalued their collections.
 Besides this aspect, the market was still reeling from too much product as Fallen Empires still sat on shelves alongside newer Magic expansions like Ice Age.
-The one new CCG that retailers were hoping to save their sales, Star Wars, wasn't released until very late in December.
+The one new CCG that retailers were hoping to save their sales, Star Wars, was not released until very late in December.
 By then, Wizards of the Coast, the lead seller in the CCG market had announced a downsizing in their company and it was followed by a layoff of over 30 jobs.
-The excess product and lag in sales also coincided with an 8-month-long gap in-between Magic: The Gatherings expansions, the longest in its history.
+The excess product and lag in sales also coincided with an eight-month-long gap between Magic: The Gatherings expansions, the longest in its history.

 In Hungary, Power Cards Card Game, or HKK, was released in 1995 and was inspired by Magic: The Gathering.
 HKK was later released in the Czech Republic.
 HKK is still being made.